 The vaccination can only be documented in the International Health Regulations Certificate of Vaccination or Prophylaxis issued by the Ministry of Health (i.e. the yellow book)

 The vaccine certificate is legally valid 10 days after the injection.

 A single yellow fever vaccine is considered to confer lifetime immunity and countries cannot require re-vaccination at entry.
-However re-vaccination may be indicated in specific cases e.g. travel to an area with ongoing outbreaks or travel for a prolonged period in an endemic area.
+The vaccine is good for life, except when it isn’t i.e. re-vaccination may be indicated in specific cases e.g. children vaccinated with the YF vaccine at < age 2, travel to an area with ongoing outbreaks or travel for a prolonged period in an endemic area.

 The International Health Regulations concerning yellow fever are unequivocal, and unvaccinated travellers may face denial of entry, vaccination at port of entry or even quarantine in certain circumstances.

 This strict control is maintained to ensure that both the individual traveller and the broader communities are protected against outbreaks of this disease.